-As you've just got the one statement for all your choices, it's important not to mention universities by name - unless you plan on applying to just a single institution.
+- As you'll only have the one statement, it's important not to mention universities by name - unless you plan on applying to just a single institution.

-Resist any temptation to use somebody else's work as your own.
-The UCAS Similarity Detection Service utilises the Copycatch system, which will compare your statement against those stored within a comprehensive library of statements - those sent to UCAS and elsewhere - searching for any similarities.
+- Resist any temptation to use somebody else's work as your own.
+The UCAS Similarity Detection Service utilises the Copycatch system, which will compare your statement against those stored within a comprehensive library of statements - those sent to UCAS and elsewhere (including paper publications) - searching for any similarities.

-Be careful not to ramble.
-If you've structured your work so you know how much space you have for each section, it will be easier to stick to your main points.
+- Be careful not to ramble.
+Structuring your work so you know how much space you have for each section will make sticking to your main points much easier.